bvibber/ogv.js/readme.md

 *Audio output*

-Firefox, Safari and Chrome support the W3C Web Audio API.
+Firefox, Safari, Chrome, and Edge support the W3C Web Audio API.

-IE doesn't support Web Audio yet, but does bundle the Flash player.
+IE doesn't support Web Audio, but does bundle the Flash player.
 A small Flash shim is included here and used as a fallback -- thanks to Maik Merten for hacking some pieces together and getting this working!

 The all-Flash decoder fallback also supports audio.